vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/feature.md

 - Type: `Record <string, string | string []>`
 - Required: No

-The encryption configuration is an object with a key name matching the path and a key value corresponding to a password that accepts a string or an array of strings.
+The encryption configuration is an object with a key name matching the path and a key-value corresponding to a password that accepts a string or an array of strings.

 ::: details Example